BenedictaUche/Technical-Writing-Portfolio/cll57dibe000009k64fja2id8.md

 ## Conclusion

-In this article, we've met two handy helpers: `slice()` and `splice()`. `Slice()` is like getting apple slices without changing the apple itself – it extracts parts of arrays.
-On the other hand, `splice()` is like moving beads on a string, directly changing arrays by adding, removing, or replacing elements.
+In this article, we've met two handy helpers: Slice ( ) and `splice()`.
+Slice( ) is like getting apple slices without changing the apple itself – it extracts parts of arrays.
+On the other hand, splice( ) is like moving beads on a string, directly changing arrays by adding, removing, or replacing elements.

 When you need a new array piece, go for `slice()`.
 When you want to shake things up in an array, use `splice()`.
 With these tools, you're good to go.
 Happy splicing and slicing!